-A large incredible white shark opened huge because it attempted to make a meal out of wildlife photographer Peter Kragh’s digicam.
+An incredible white shark opened huge because it attempted to make a meal from wildlife photographer Peter Kragh’s digicam.
 Kragh shared the jaw-losing photos taken during a ride off Guadalupe Island in Mexico on social media the remaining month.

 “Surprise!”
 Kragh captioned a March 26 Instagram clip that suggests the great white launching its frame out of the water.